kata198/indexedredis/README.rst

 	allOnlyFields - Takes a list of fields and only fetches those fields, using current filterset

+    allByAge - Return the objects matching this filter, in order from oldest to newest

 	delete - Delete objects matching this filter

 	count  - Get the count of objects matching this filter